neverfap-deluxe/nfd-api/content/summary/_index.md

 Here's a basic summary of NeverFap Deluxe!

+For a much more in-depth overview of NeverFap Deluxe there really is no substitute to reading the website <a class="link" href="/">homepage</a>.
+It's written a bit like a visual novel too, so it's significantly more engaging!

+With that said, this summary is also pretty neat too.

 In essence, there are Healthy Coping Mechanisms and there are Unhealthy Coping Mechanisms.

 Unhealthy Coping Mechanisms include things like watching porn and being judgemental/self-critical, while Healthy Coping Mechanisms include things like remaining calm and practicing meditation.